hmrc/merchandise-in-baggage/README.md

 ## Start service locally

-`sbt run` This will only start the service as standalone but unable to interact with any other services
+`sbt run` will only start the service as standalone.

-To complete a journey locally run the services via [service manager 2](https://github.com/hmrc/sm2) with the following profile:
+To complete a journey locally, run the services via [service manager 2](https://github.com/hmrc/sm2) with the following profile:

 ```bash